Biomass Innovation Hub

 GOALS

-Led by the University of Illinois at Urbana-Champaign, the BIH is a transdisciplinary initiative that brings together expertise from across campus—including the Colleges of ACES, LAS, and Engineering—and partners from industry.
+Led by the University of Illinois Urbana-Champaign, BIH is a transdisciplinary initiative that brings together expertise from across campus — including the Colleges of ACES, LAS, and Grainger Engineering — and partners from industry.
 Together, we are building a future where perennial biomass plays a central role in sustainable production systems.

 Target: 10,000 acres of miscanthus to be planted and used by 2035